Investing in cybersecurity stocks

 Cybersecurity stocks cover companies that bolster cyber defenses through various services, including hardware and cloud-based software.

-Exchange-traded funds (ETFs) allow you to invest in a spectrum of cybersecurity stocks.
+On the other hand, exchange-traded funds (ETFs) allow you to invest in a spectrum of cybersecurity stocks.

 - Betashares Global Cybersecurity ETF (HACK)